 The Preserve is located between the towns of Stinson Beach and Bolinas in west Marin County, California.
 Parking is very limited, carpooling is encouraged.

 Visitors are encouraged to hike over eight miles of fern-lined trails, discover ponds with newts and other aquatic life, enjoy a picnic under the redwoods and explore our bookstore, as well as take in views of the birds on Bolinas Lagoon.
-On spring and summer weekends, volunteer ranch guide naturalists are on hand to lead hikes and answer questions about the history, stewardship and preservation of the Preserve.
+On spring and summer weekends, ACR Nature Guides are on hand to lead hikes and answer questions about the history, stewardship and preservation of the Preserve.

 To make an appointment during the week, call 415.868.9244 ext.
 110